hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

   commitments are generated and the response phase accepts the challenge.
 These are intentionally decoupled so that this can be used in a higher level protocol.
-- To generate the commitment, call `commitment` method with the indices of the revealed attributes at each level.
+- To generate the commitment, call the `commitment` method with the indices of the revealed attributes at each level.
 The indices at each level are a set of integers.
-When not revealing any attributes at a level, pass empty HashSet at that level.
-The `commitment` method results in `AttributeTokenComm` object which can be converted to bytes by calling `to_bytes` so that those bytes can be used in challenge computation.
+When not revealing any attributes at a level, pass an empty HashSet at that level.
+The `commitment` method results in an `AttributeTokenComm` object which can be converted to bytes by calling `to_bytes` so that those bytes can be used in challenge computation.
 Or for testing, `AttributeToken::gen_challenge` can be used that takes `AttributeTokenComm`